 The resources we use in lessons are modern and contemporary.
 Every teacher uses interactive materials in the classroom via a laptop and projector – many of our resources are produced in-house to suit each individual class and teacher – and we also use a wide variety of commercially produced materials such as Boardworks, DVDs, websites and games.
 We have a large library of textbooks, listening material, past papers and worksheets which are also used to complement our electronic resources.
 In lessons we use a huge variety of methods to help our students make good progress, for example role plays, word games, sentence construction on mini-whiteboards, songs, creative work, assessment for learning, dictionary skills… and many more.

-In Year 7, all students study Spanish in mixed ability classes and are put into sets at the start of Year 8 allowing for the most able to start learning French while also continuing to learn Spanish.
-All classes cover all 4 skills, Speaking, Listening, Reading and Writing and include a variety of activities, allowing students to work individually, in pairs and in small groups.
-One of these 4 skill areas is tested at the end of each term which allows students to be able to track their progress and identify possible areas that could be developed.
+All classes cover all four skills, Speaking, Listening, Reading and Writing and include a variety of activities, allowing students to work individually, in pairs and in small groups.
+One of these 4 skill areas is tested at the end of each term, which allows students to be able to track their progress and identify possible areas that could be developed.

 During Year 7, students will learn the basics of the language during the first term, so that they are able to understand Spanish sound patterns and ask for and give personal information.
 They cover the topics of school, house and home, family, free time and shopping.

-During Year 8, students will cover the topics of the area where they live, jobs, food, health, holidays and the environment.
+During Year 8, students will cover the topics of the area where they live, jobs, food, health, holidays, and customs and festivals.
 In Year 8, those students starting to learn French will learn how to ask for and give personal details and describe others.
 They will also cover the following topic areas: House and home, around the town, daily routine and school and free time activities.

 To support the language learning, we offer a residential trip to Suances near Santander to all Year 7 students which takes place in the July of Year 7.
-We also offer the opportunity to take part in a Spanish and French (for those studying French) exchange to Year 8 students.
+We also offer the opportunity to take part in a Spanish or French (for those studying French) exchange to Year 9 and 10 students.
 This runs on alternate years.